Indigenous Peoples

 Cooperation Agreement

 Our Casa Berardi property is located on the traditional territory of the Abitibiwinni First Nation, from the Pikogan community, and we have prioritized building a strong connection with this community since Hecla’s acquisition of the mine in 2013.
-We have a memorandum of understanding (MOU) between Hecla Quebec and the Abitibiwinni First Nation Band Council regarding exploration and mining activities, as well as a cooperation agreement on meaningful participation for community members in training programs, employment and advancement opportunities, business opportunities, and environmental protection measures.
+We have a memorandum of understanding (MOU) between Hecla Quebec and the Abitibiwinni First Nation Community Council regarding exploration and mining activities, as well as a cooperation agreement on meaningful participation for community members in training programs, employment and advancement opportunities, business opportunities, and environmental protection measures.
 The agreement creates a mechanism that allows the Abitibiwinni First Nation community to benefit financially from the long-term success of the projects.
+In 2024, Hecla representatives met with the Abitibiwinni First Nation Community Council to provide an update on implementation of the agreement and continue our constructive relationship.

 Cultural Resource Training